-- ➤ All on-site parking areas (excluding driveways and garages) shall be screened with landscaping. - > Buildings shall be used to define the streetscape unless site conditions prove prohibitive. - > Structures abutting or located in single family residentially zoned areas shall be designed to mitigate size and scale differences when appropriate. - Walls shall be articulated in order to avoid a blank look and to provide a sense of scale. - ➤ Detached garages shall be located to the rear of the townhouse or rowhouse unit(s) so as not to be directly viewable from a public street. - Attached garages shall account for less than 50% of the front face of the structure.
+- All on-site parking areas (excluding driveways and garages) shall be screened with landscaping. - > Buildings shall be used to define the streetscape unless site conditions prove prohibitive. - Structures abutting or located in single family residentially zoned areas shall be designed to mitigate size and scale differences when appropriate. - ➤ Walls shall be articulated in order to avoid a blank look and to provide a sense of scale and shall provide a minimum solid to void ratio of 70%/30%. - Detached garages shall be located to the rear of the townhouse or rowhouse unit(s) so as not to be directly viewable from a public street. - Attached garages shall account for less than 50% of the front face of the structure.
 Garages visible from the street shall be articulated by architectural features, such as windows, to avoid a blank look.